 Two adults with children can expect to spend $430 per week, while single people can expect to pay around $147 per week.
 Couples with no children spend an average of $286 a week.
 These prices are similar to Wellington's prices but considerably more expensive than in other urban and rural areas around the country.

 On average, Kiwis pay around $100 weekly for power, phone, internet and gas.
-Auckland has a warmer client than many other areas of the country, so you may pay even less if you don’t run your heating very often.
+Auckland has a warmer climate than many other areas of the country, so you may pay even less if you don’t run your heating very often.
 Aucklanders pay around $187 a month for power, $79 for internet, and $40 for a phone plan.
 It’s a good idea to budget a little more for bills so that you can cover your power usage in winter and water payments throughout the year.

 Auckland is not walkable and doesn’t have a very extensive public transport system.
 You’ll likely need to pay for a car when you move to the city.
 Putting the cost of purchasing your car aside, the AA estimates that a new small car costs around $5800 to run a year, which works out to $111 per week.